a740g/Bin2Data/README.md

 # BIN2DATA

-Bin2Data and it's companion library is written in [QB64-PE](https://github.com/QB64-Phoenix-Edition/QB64pe), that allows for the conversion of binary files to Base64 encoded `DATA` statements.
+Bin2Data and it's companion library is written in [QB64-PE](https://github.com/QB64-Phoenix-Edition/QB64pe), that allows for the conversion of binary files to Base64 encoded [DATA](https://qb64phoenix.com/qb64wiki/index.php/DATA) statements.
 This library not only encodes binary data into Base64, but also allows for the decoding of Base64 encoded data back into its binary form.
-The data is optionally compressed using QB64's `DEFLATE$` if it sees any goodness.
+The data is optionally compressed using Google's [Zopfli](https://github.com/google/zopfli) compression library if it sees any goodness.
 This means that files that are already compressed, may not go through one more compression step.
+The compressed data is compatible with QB64-PE's [_DEFLATE$](https://qb64phoenix.com/qb64wiki/index.php/DEFLATE$).

 ![Screenshot](screenshot.png)